-Everyone recognizes that lovely fragrance of a honeysuckle plant and the sweet taste of its nectar.
+Everyone recognizes the lovely fragrance of a honeysuckle plant and the sweet taste of its nectar.
 Honeysuckles are heat-tolerant and wildly attractive in any garden.
-A honeysuckle plant is a great addition to any landscape and will draw abundant wildlife with its sweet yellow to bright-red blossoms.
+A honeysuckle plant is a great addition to any landscape and will draw abundant wildlife with its sweet, yellow to bright-red blossoms.

 Honeysuckles (Lonicera spp.) belong to a large family that consists of hardy shrubs and vines that grow in almost every state in America.
 There are over 180 different varieties of honeysuckle.
 Some are deciduous and some, in warmer regions, are evergreen.
 Because of their versatility and abundance, growing and caring for honeysuckle vines is easy.

 While honeysuckles prefer full sun, they will tolerate some shade.
 The honeysuckle plant is also tolerant of different soil types, though it helps to grow the vine in well-draining soil amended with organic matter.

 Honeysuckles can be grown as ground cover in suitable areas but most do best with some type of support, either along a fence or on a trellis.
 They can also be grown in containers.